mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/storage/bind-pvc/index.md

     - Configure the `mountPath` with the path in the container that maps to your NFS Share.
 You can change this to any path in your container.

-    - Configure the `claimName' with the name of the Persistent Volume Claim you want to use.
+    - Configure the `claimName` with the name of the Persistent Volume Claim you want to use.

 1. Next, apply the file.